Psst. Over here! (I’m typing r-e-a-l-l-y softly so no one else can hear.)

 Seems you can’t look over your shoulder, in the rear-view mirror or in the reflection of a puddle without seeing some reminder, allusion, suggestion (thought broadcast?) about the surveillance and security state.
 And the more data and reassurance we get from government and industry, industry and government, the more suspicious and distrustful we become.
 The latest case in point?
 How about that slightly Cyborgian photo-illustration Apple SVP Phil Schiller used to introduce the new whiz bang fingerprint technology on the latest and greatest iPhone?

-the revolution‘s really over, isn’t it?)
+(Guess the revolution‘s really over, isn’t it?)